Maple spice walnut butter

 Place walnuts into a food processor and process on low speed briefly then on high speed for a 5-10 minutes until the mixture comes together smoothly and turns into a paste (the longer you blend, the creamier it will become), turning off the processor regularly to scrape down the sides of the processor bowl with a spatula and to check your preferred consistency.
 Add the remainder of the ingredients and continue to process until combined.
 If using oil, lastly add gradually through the top of the processor and continue blending nut butter until combined.

-Will keep for a week or two in an air tight container in the fridge.
-Leave out at room temperature for 20 minutes before using.
+Will keep for a week in an air tight container at room temperature.

 Makes: around 1 1/3 cups